If you’ve ever had an episode of confusional arousals, you may have experienced something as strange as what I’m about to describe.

 - Other sleep disorders (hypersomnia, insomnia, circadian rhythm sleep disorders).

 Treatment and prevention

-If it’s worrying you or having an impact on your life or relationships, then there’s no harm in speaking to a doctor.
-At the very least they should be able to set your mind at ease.
+If it’s worrying you or having an impact on your life or relationships, it’s a good idea to speak to a medical professional though.
+At the very least, they should be able to set your mind at ease.

 The funny side

 Personally, I choose to deal with it by trying not to take it too seriously.
 I try to laugh at myself when I do strange things like attempting to leave my bedroom via the wardrobe (yes, really!).